tommililja/Farse/README.md

 ## Custom parsers

-Use Parse.custom to create parsers for custom types, or optimized variants for our own types that avoid unnecessary operations.
+We can use Parse.custom to create parsers for custom types, or to create optimized variants for our own types that avoid unnecessary operations such as map, bind, and validate.

 ```fsharp
 open Farse